What Does Voting Have to Do with Ending Hunger?

 God tasks leaders with serving and protecting their people, whether or not they acknowledge that their authority comes from God.
 And Jesus warns that people will be held accountable and judged for the ways they have treated the least among them (Matthew 25:31-46).

 We love God by loving our neighbors.
 The Scriptures speak to the role and responsibility of leaders in caring for the poor.
 Proverbs 31:8-9 says, “Speak out for those who cannot speak, for the rights of all the destitute” (NRSV).
-In the Gospels, Jesus displays a particular heart for those who experience poverty, hunger, and vulnerability in our nation and in our world.
+In the Gospels, Jesus displays a particular heart for those who experience poverty, hunger, and vulnerability.

-There are some issues that are not “right and left” issues – they are right and wrong issues.
+There are some issues that should not be “right and left” issues – they are right and wrong issues.
 Hunger is one of them.
 Hunger is an issue that is important to God, and therefore, it should be important to us and to our leaders.

 How can the U.S. government address hunger?